eedinson/AM-Blockchain/documentation/docs.md

 ### Smart contract

-After all data is uploaded to the IPFS, CID and other manufacturing information is inserted into the developed smart contract via the Remix IDE.<br />
+After all data is uploaded to the IPFS, CID and other manufacturing information is inserted into the developed and deployed smart contract via the Remix IDE.<br />
 <br />
 The various accounts of the process participants are simulated via Metamask.
 For this purpose, each participant account is created in Metamask and the respective Ropsten Ethereum address is written into the smart contract.
-Using the "creatOrder" function programmed with Solidity, the component name, CID and participant accounts are then stored in the smart contract and saved on-chain in the Ropsten ethereum blockchain.
+In the "Injected Web3" environment using the "creatOrder" function programmed with Solidity, the component name, CID and participant accounts are then stored in the smart contract and saved on-chain in the Ropsten ethereum blockchain.

 <p align="center">
  <img src="https://github.com/eedinson/AM-Blockchain/blob/main/images/AMBlockchain_SmartContract_CreateOrder.jpg" width="1200">